Narconon Colorado Philosophy

-The treatment facility is set near the Cache La Poudre River in Fort Collins.
-According to the program’s website, the Narconon Colorado facility is a “spacious, modern building,” and clients enjoy a range of indoor and outdoor recreational activities in their free time, such as playing sports and watching movies.
-Published photos also show comfortable communal areas, a fitness facility, and outdoor sitting areas.
+This facility is located near the Cache La Poudre River in Fort Collins.
+According to the program’s website, Narconon Colorado is set in a “spacious, modern building,” and clients enjoy a range of indoor and outdoor recreational activities in their free time, such as playing sports and watching movies.
+Photos depict exercise equipment, plushly furnished communal areas, table tennis, volleyball courts, and basketball courts.

 WHAT ALUMNI SAY

 Feedback for Narconon Colorado from alumni was predominantly favorable at the time of this writing.
 Of 13 alumni polled by Rehabs.com, 11 (85 percent) indicated that the former client would recommend this facility to others.

 Frequently cited strengths included treatment effectiveness after other attempts failed, and empathetic and knowledgeable staff.
 In a representative comment, alum J.P. wrote: “Gave me the tools to live a productive and meaningful life that I no longer want or feel the need to escape.”
 However, two alumni reported concerns with inadequate counseling services.

 On Google, 65 individuals rated Narconon Colorado 4.4 out of five stars on average.
 In a representative review, alum S.V. wrote: “Didnt have anymore urges or triggers to use again.”
 Complaints echoed those on Rehabs.com, especially cost and absence of traditional counseling.

 The four loved ones polled by Rehabs.com provided polarized opinions.
 One parent claimed Narconon Colorado misrepresented itself through marketing, while another described Narconon Colorado as “Non professional.”
 The other two loved ones particularly emphasized the long-term success and support they saw as part of the program.